This post may contain affiliate links. Please see my disclosure policy for details.

 When you step out onto the haven and stroll along its cobbled pathways, you’ll see Tall Ship sails floating with the breeze in the port.

 This quaint village near St Austell has risen to fame in recent years with it being used in Hollywood movies like Alice in Wonderland and the smouldering BBC period drama of Poldark.

 As well as swooning over film locations, there are plenty of things to do in this charming hamlet that make it worth visiting.
-Museums to explore, cute cafés to hide into, art galleries, friendly pubs and more.
+Museums to explore, cute cafés to hide in, art galleries, friendly pubs and more.

 Here’s a complete guide with the very best things to do in Charlestown Cornwall!